CfSOtago/GREENGrid/README.md

  * Dwelling & appliance surveys
  * Occupant time-use diaries (focused on energy use)

+_None_ of the code here will work unless you also have access ot the data.
+While we have plans to deposit anonymised versions of the data with a suitabel data archive, currently request is via the [NZ GREEN Grid project administrator](mailto:jane.wilcox@otago.ac.nz?subject=Access to GREEN Grid data (via github readme))

 ## Funding support

 GREEN Grid is funded by the NZ [Ministry of Business, Innovation and Employment (MBIE)](http://www.mbie.govt.nz/)